-HLED 1113 (formerly HED 164L and HLED 1120): First Aid and CPR.
+HLED 1113: First Aid and CPR.
 (1-3) A video-based, instructor-led course that teaches students critical skills needed to respond to and manage an emergency until emergency medical services arrives.
 Skills covered in this course include first aid; choking relief in adults, children, and infants; and what to do for sudden cardiac arrest in adults, children, and infants.
-Upon successful completion of the course, students will become eligible for AHA Heartsaver® First Aid & CPR/AED certification.
+Upon successful completion of the course, students will become eligible for AHA Heartsaver[®] First Aid & CPR/AED certification.

-HLED 1220 (formerly HED 171, Personal Health Management): Concepts of Health and Wellness.
+HLED 1220: Concepts of Health and Wellness.
 (3) Introduces the student to the "Seven Dimensions of Wellness" (physical, emotional, intellectual, interpersonal, spiritual, environmental, and financial).
 This course addresses topics including fitness, exercise, nutrition, stress management and chronic lifestyle-related diseases.

-HLED 2130 (formerly HED 247): Consumer Health.
+HLED 2130: Consumer Health.
 (1) Preparation in knowledge and skills related to consumers of health products and services.

-HLED 2150 (formerly HED 260): Foundations of Health Promotion.
+HLED 2150: Foundations of Health Promotion.
 (3) For those considering becoming health majors or minors in school health or community health.
 Exploration of the basic philosophy and fundamental practices currently utilized in health education.

-HLED 2210 (formerly HED 209): Education for AIDS Prevention.
+HLED 2210: Education for AIDS Prevention.
 (1) Familiarize yourself concerning the HIV/AIDS epidemic with awareness including basic information, prevention, history, compassion, legal issues, testing, and societal implications.

-HLED 2530 (formerly HED 212): Fundamentals of Human Sexuality.
+HLED 2530: Fundamentals of Human Sexuality.
 (3) This course provides an introduction and basic knowledge about human sexuality including anatomical, physiological, psycho-social, and ethical components.
 Reproduction, contraception, sexually transmitted disease, sexual health and sexual dysfunctions are among areas examined.

-HLED 2996 (formerly HED 293): Topics in Health Education.
+HLED 2996: Topics in Health Education.
 (1-3) May be repeated for credit, as long as the content is different.